JSLEVENT/solar-pros-lms-hub/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Deploy edge functions (Supabase)

+Prereqs: Supabase CLI installed, logged in, and linked to project `byaqdyqqwmkgeypvmxgq`.

+1) Copy `.env.functions.example` to `.env.functions` and fill with your Supabase URL, anon key, and service role key.
+2) Login and link project (one time):

+	npm run supabase:login
+	npm run supabase:link

+3) Set function secrets in the project from the local file:

+	npm run supabase:secrets

+4) Deploy functions:

+	npm run supabase:deploy

+Optional: run functions locally with your secrets

+	npm run supabase:serve

+Functions included:
+- create-user
+- invite-user
+- bulk-import-users

+After deploy, test from the Admin > Users page: create/invite users and CSV import.
+If updates fail due to RLS, ensure the admin role policies in migrations have been applied to your database.